 Graduate Employment Statistics

-Overall employment at KU Law was 96.9% for the Class of 2021.
-Including one student enrolled in a full-time graduate program, the overall number was 97.9%.
-This represents the eighth consecutive year of overall employment at or above 90%, including full-time graduate degree enrollment.
+Overall employment for the KU Law Class of 2022 was 97.9%.
+This represents the ninth consecutive year of overall employment at or above 90%, including full-time graduate degree enrollment.

 Where Our Graduates Go